robere2/QuickPlay/README.md

 ## Planned Features
 * "Favorited" modes - Opening the menu automatically brings you to the mode marked as your favorite (if set)
+* Merging all versions of Minecraft into one .jar file

 ## Showcase
 Click the image below to view the video.